 Noncancerous tumors may need to be surgically removed if they interfere with blood vessels, muscles, bones, or major organs.

-Fibroadenomas, fat necrosis, and sclerosing adenosis are usually surgically removed.
+Some lumps like fat necrosis and sclerosing adenosis are usually surgically removed.
 Because nodular fasciitis is difficult to differentiate from cancer, these lumps should also be removed.
+Most fibroadenomas don’t require treatment.

-Primary malignant tumors are typically surgically removed.
+Cancerous lumps are usually removed with surgery.
 In some cases, a chest tumor can be secondary, meaning it spread to the chest from another part of the body.
 When that’s the case, surgical options depend on the extent of the disease.

 Cancer treatments